Space Odyssey: The Video Game

-Space Odyssey: The Video Game is an upcoming sandbox video game with 4X elements developed by Space Media Ventures for Microsoft Windows, macOS, Linux, iOS, and Android systems, including virtual reality devices.
+Space Odyssey: The Video Game is a proposed sandbox video game with 4X elements developed by Space Media Ventures for Microsoft Windows, macOS, Linux, iOS, and Android systems, including virtual reality devices.
 The game is being co-developed by astrophysicist Neil deGrasse Tyson, and has some educational aspects as the player designs and grows parts of a virtual galaxy.

 Gameplay

 Players in Space Odyssey are tasked with creating solar systems and larger stellar bodies in a virtual galaxy.
 This not only includes defining the planetary bodies within the system, but managing a spacefaring species as it harvests resources from those stellar bodies to expand its civilization through research, production, and trade to make said civilization successful.
 The game provides various challenges to players that, if completed successfully, reward them with items to further help their species.
 Players will be able to share their creations with others and visit the systems that others have made.
 Initial ideas for the game include a virtual assistant voiced by Tyson and a story that begins on Proxima B.